azat-co/fullstack-javascript/chapter3/chapter3.md

 ```

 In this example, we have an object with the `posts` property.
 The
-value of the `posts` property is an array of objects with each one of
-them having `title`, `votes`, and `comments` keys.
+value of the `posts` property is an array of objects, each of which has `title`, `votes`, and `comments` keys.
 The `votes` property
 holds a number primitive, whereas `comments` is an array of strings.
-We cannot have function as fields.
+We cannot have functions as fields.
 JSON is strictly a data structure.
-(We can have function in JS objects though.)
+(We can have functions in JS objects though.)

 JSON is much more flexible and compact than XML or other data formats,
-as outlined in this article: [JSON: The Fat-Free Alternative to
+as outlined in this article: ["JSON: The Fat-Free Alternative to
-XML](http://www.json.org/xml.html) (www.json.org/xml.html).
+XML"](http://www.json.org/xml.html) (www.json.org/xml.html).
 Conveniently, MongoDB uses a JSON-like format called Binary JSON
-(`http://bsonspec.org`) (BSON), discussed further in BSON later in
+(<http://bsonspec.org>) (BSON), discussed further in the Chapter 7 section BSON.
-Chapter 7.

 AJAX
 ----